isomorphic-software/smartclient-docs/classes/Time.md

 This class includes utility methods for the creation and display of logical time values, as well as modifying the default display timezone for datetime type values.
 See [dateFormatAndStorage](../kb_topics/dateFormatAndStorage.md#kb-topic-date-and-time-format-and-storage) for more information on working with dates, times and datetimes in SmartClient.

 ---
+## ClassAttr: Time.PMIndicator

+### Description
+String appended to times to indicate am (when not using 24 hour format).

+### Groups

+- i18nMessages

+**Flags**: RWA

+---
+## ClassAttr: Time.adjustForDST

+### Description
+Determines whether datetime formatters should consider the effect of Daylight Saving Time when computing offsets from UTC.
+By default, this flag is set during framework initialization if SmartClient detects that it is running in a locale that is observing DST this year.
+If you do not want DST adjustments to be applied, set this flag to false.

+Note that setting this flag to true will have no effect unless you are in a locale that is observing Daylight Saving Time for the date in question; this is because we rely on the browser for offset information, and browsers are only capable of returning local date and time information for the computer's current locale.

+This setting will not have any impact on the display of fields specified as type "time" or "date" (logical dates and logical times) - only on datetime type values.
+See [dateFormatAndStorage](../kb_topics/dateFormatAndStorage.md#kb-topic-date-and-time-format-and-storage) for information on working with dates, times and datetimes in SmartClient.

+**Flags**: RWA

+---
 ## ClassAttr: Time.displayFormat

 ### Description